The Neuroscience Behind Narrow-Mindedness

 We literally become narrow-minded!

-Cognitive rigidity is the antithesis to the mental ‘flexibility’ required for creative thinking.
+This state is known as "cognitive rigidity", the antithesis of the mental ‘flexibility’ required for creative thinking.

 Needless to say, this isn’t exactly compatible with the more relaxed, expansive, and exploratory mindset necessary for artistic creation.